Thermally Robust Cooperative Function in Mechanical Networks: Tuning Cooperative Function via bidirectional allostery

 Using Eq.~\ref{eq1: contrast} and carrying out the derivatives in Eq.~\ref{eq1: symmetric learning rule}, we obtain the local learning rule:

-where $\Delta l_i$ is the elongation of spring $i$ with respect to its rest length.
-In the simulation, all springs have initial stiffness $10^{-2}$.
-The minimum and maximum allowed stiffnesses are $10^{-4}$, (essentially no bond, as in \cite{Rocks2017Designing,Yan2017PNAS,Bravi2020Plos}) and $1$.
+where $\Delta l_i$ is the elongation of spring $i$ with respect to its rest length $l_i$, and $\langle l_i \rangle=l_0=0.086$.
+Before tuning, all springs have a uniform initial stiffness $k_0=0.01$ and are at their rest lengths in the absence of any applied strain.
+The minimum and maximum allowed stiffnesses are $10^{-2}k_0$, (essentially no bond, as in \cite{Rocks2017Designing,Yan2017PNAS,Bravi2020Plos}) and $10^2k_0$.
 This range is consistent with coarse-grained elastic models of proteins~\cite{Smith2007Bio, Voth2008Bio, Robert2009Pnas,Ming2005PRL,McLeish2022Jour}.

-In Fig.~\ref{fig1}B, the blue circles show that for bi-directional (cooperative) training, the system achieves cooperative function; the response strain of site A to input strain at site B and of site B to strain at site A are both close to the desired value $\Delta$.
-The red circles show that when the system is trained for uni-directional (allosteric) response $A\rightarrow B$, the response in the opposite direction $B \rightarrow A$ is much smaller.
+In Fig.~\ref{fig1}B, the blue circles show that for symmetric tuning, the system achieves bidirectional allostery; the response strain of site A to input strain at site B and of site B to strain at site A are both close to the desired value $\Delta$.
+The red squares show that when the system is trained for uni-directional response $A\rightarrow B$, the response in the opposite direction $B \rightarrow A$ is much smaller.

 Cooperation between binding sites is the degree to which binding at one site facilitates (or restricts) binding at the other.
 We use the elastic energy corresponding to the energy cost of a specified strain, as a proxy for the binding energy barrier.
-To quantify the degree of cooperativity, we calculate the cooperative energy
+To quantify the degree of cooperativity, we calculate the cooperative energy $E_{coop} = E^A+E^B-E^{AB}$ \cite{Yan2018Principles, Zhu2011}, which can be written as:

 where $E^A$ and $E^B$ are the energies required to strain each site individually, and $E^{A|B}$ ($E^{B|A}$) is the energy required to strain site A (B) given that site B (A) is already strained.
 For cooperative binding, we want $E^{A|B}< E^A$ and $E^{B|A}<E_B$.
 That is, it should cost less energy to strain each site when the other is already strained than when it is not.
-Note that Ref~\cite{Yan2018Principles} trained networks to raise $E_{coop}$ directly instead of training bidirectional strain tasks.
+Note that Ref~\cite{Yan2018Principles} tuned networks to raise $E_{coop}$ directly instead of tuning bidirectional strain tasks.

-Figure~\ref{fig1}C compares $E^A$, $E^B$, $E^{A|B}$ and $E^{B|A}$ for one-directional allostery training (red) and bi-directional symmetric training (blue) at $\Delta=0.7$.
+Figure~\ref{fig1}C compares $E^A$, $E^B$, $E^{A|B}$ and $E^{B|A}$ for one-directional allostery tuning (red) and bi-directional symmetric tuning (blue) at $\Delta=0.7$.
 It is useful to define the nondimensional cooperativity parameter $R$: